rhstephens/pysc2_more_minigames/README.md

 Be sure to include the `Beacon Reached` conditions and to update the variable after entering the region.
 Otherwise, you could be double counting scores.

+---

 Now, we need a trigger to reset the beacons once both have been reached by the Player:

 ![](https://github.com/codetroopa/pysc2_more_minigames/raw/master/screenshots/MoveTwoBeacons/triggers_check_for_reset.png "Check For Reset")

 This one is easy.
 All we need is a Timer event that fires every so often, checking if both `Beacon 1 Reached` and `Beacon 2 Reached` are true.
-If so, we call our custom `Reset Beacons` Action made earlier.
+If so, we call our custom `Reset Beacons` Action made earlier. ***Note:*** the "every so often" is actually 16 times a second, the tick rate that SC2 simulates the game at.

+---

 When we eventually train an Agent to play our minigame, there has to be a quick way for the Agent to reset the minigame without performing a full restart.
 The Agent does this by typing "reset" into the game chat, expecting the game to handle the rest.
 When designing our minigame, we have to implement this reset functionality in a Trigger.